Motorway Services Online

 Trivia and History

-During the 1980s, plans for a new A6 bypass to the east of the Market Harborough were given the go ahead.
-Interest soon turned to adding a service area along the new section of bypass with two sites chosen - this site at the northern end of the bypass and the other being at the Great Bowden roundabout in the middle.
+A new bypass to the east of the Market Harborough was approved in the 1980s.
+Interest soon turned to adding a service area along the new section of bypass with two sites chosen: this site at the northern end and at the Great Bowden roundabout in the middle.

-Plans for a service area here at this site first emerged in 1988 for a motorists service area including a filling station, restaurant and lodge.
-In 1993, local garage firm Ellwoods Garage Limited also submitted plans here however they were refused but then permitted on appeal in 1995.
+Plans for a service area at this site first emerged in 1988, with space for a filling station, restaurant and lodge.
+Local firm Ellwoods Garage Limited also submitted plans, which were permitted on appeal in 1995.

-Meanwhile, at the Great Bowden roundabout, Forte submitted plans for a filling station, Little Chef restaurant and hotel in 1989.
+Meanwhile, at the Great Bowden roundabout, Forte wanted to build a filling station, Little Chef restaurant and hotel.
 Another proposal was made in 1990 by Turnkey Developments for a filling station too.

-The forecourt later rebranded to a Jet filling station in the early 2010s.
-In early 2016, BP purchased the forecourt and redeveloped the site, reopening in August 2016 with a new canopy, pumps and sales building including a M&S Simply Food store and Wild Bean Café.
+The forecourt rebranded to a Jet filling station in the early 2010s.
+BP purchased the forecourt in early 2016 and redeveloped the site, reopening in August 2016 with a new canopy, pumps and sales building including an M&S Simply Food store and Wild Bean Café.

-3 bp pulse electric vehicle charging points were added to the forecourt here in 2021.
+Three BP Pulse electric vehicle charging points were added to the forecourt in 2021.
+Two InstaVolt chargers were then added to the McDonald's car park in early 2024.

 Alternatives